JetBrains-Research/opacus/CONTROLLER_BASED_PRIVACY_ENGINE.md

 ### Additional Cleanup Step

-With hook-based approach, remember to cleanup:
+With controller-based approach, remember to cleanup:

 ```python
 # At the end of training